GuideProduction

 Why this model on this stack

-GLM-5.1 is a large MoE autoregressive model from Z.ai (roots in Tsinghua KEG research).
+GLM-5.1 is a next-generation autoregressive language model from Z.ai (roots in Tsinghua KEG research).
 The FP8 release targets Hopper and Blackwell tensor cores: E4M3 weights cut memory traffic versus BF16 and unlock higher FP8 math throughput, with typical benchmark deltas under about 1% when kernels and scales are correct.

 Multi-latent attention (MLA) shrinks KV footprint; DeepSeek-style sparse attention (DSA) trims attention cost on long sequences.
 Together they make a 200K context window practical on finite VRAM, even though serving still needs careful flags, BF16 KV for this recipe, and precompiled GEMM artifacts for fast cold starts.